Accessibility, planar graphs, and quasi-isometries: The one-ended case

 Throughout this section, let $X$ be a connected, locally finite, one-ended graph equipped with a quasi-transitive group action $G \actson X$.
 Let $\Gamma$ be a connected planar graph, and let $\varphi: X \to \Gamma$ be a quasi-isometry with quasi-inverse $\psi: \Gamma \to X$.
-We will assume that $\Gamma$ is bounded valence, and that both $\varphi$ and $\psi$ are continuous.
+We will assume that $\Gamma$ is bounded-degree, and that both $\varphi$ and $\psi$ are continuous.
 Propositions~\ref{prop:qi-wlog},~\ref{prop:cts-inverse} demonstrate that these assumptions are completely inconsequential.
 We may also assume that $\Gamma$ is 2-connected, by an application of Lemma~\ref{lem:2-conn-subgraph}.
-Thus, every $f \in \facepaths \Gamma$ is either a simple cycle or a disjoint union of bi-infinite rays.
+Thus, every $f \in \facepaths (\Gamma)$ is either a simple cycle or a disjoint union of bi-infinite rays.
+In fact, since $\Gamma$ is one-ended, it is easy to see that every $f \in \inffaces(\Gamma)$ must be a single bi-infinite line by Proposition~\ref{prop:simple-face}.